Indian locomotive class WAP-7: Head-on Generation (HOG)

-Many locomotives of this class are fitted with head-on generation (HOG), eliminating the need to have separate End on Generation (EOG) sets or DG (Diesel Generator) sets for supplying power to the train and thus resulting in significant savings on maintenance and running costs.
-The HOG transfers electric power from the loco's pantograph to the coaches instead of EOG where a power car equipped with diesel generator capable of generating adequate power of 3-phase 50 Hz 415 V / 750 V AC (called 'head-end power') is provided at either end of the train rake to supply power.
+Many locomotives of this class are fitted with head-on generation (HOG), eliminating the need for separate End-on Generation (EOG) sets or DG (Diesel Generator) sets to supply power to the train, thereby resulting in significant savings in maintenance and operating costs.
+HOG transfers electric power from the locomotive's pantograph to the coaches, unlike EOG, in which a power car equipped with a diesel generator capable of generating sufficient three-phase 50 Hz 415 V / 750 V AC (called 'head-end power') is provided at either end of the train rake to supply power.